MarcoDDM/conference-web/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank to my coding partners.
+Also thank you to

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

+Original design idea by <a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>.

 This project is [MIT](./MIT.md) licensed.